eliheuer/foo-fonts/README.md

-# foo-fonts
+# Foo Fonts
-fonts used for testing and debugging
+Fonts used for testing and debugging.